 Work with UArts faculty in small instrument groups to improve technique, phrasing, interpretation, improvisation and sight-reading skills on your primary instrument.

 Led by the Artists-in-Residence and their accompanying teams, small ensembles include four to six classmates on various instruments working together on composition, arrangement, and improvisation, with both legacy and newly composed repertoire.
 The goal is to prepare their piece for performance at the final concert.

 Students will have the opportunity to audition for the Creative Jazz Institute Big Band or Choir.
 These two large ensembles offer students the unique experience of performing, phrasing, and harmonizing within large sections.
 Featuring a variety of both original and legacy repertoire, and led by our Artists in Residence and their teams, students will work on rhythm, sight reading, conduction, collective improvisation, large group dynamics, and more.
 The goal is to prepare repertoire for performance at the Friday evening concert.

 Learn directly from some of the most recognized and established innovators in today’s jazz scene.
 Each day a different master class artist will present a unique workshop covering a variety of skills and knowledge essential to the budding jazz musician.
 A selection of master class artists will also present 60-minute instrument specific classes that are optional for students.

 Each session is led by a different “house band” made up of UArts’ most experienced faculty.
 Daily jam sessions allow students the opportunity to interact with and perform for their peers, putting many of their newly acquired techniques and approaches into practice.
 Students will also receive on-the-spot feedback from faculty ensembles.

 Students in the Creative Jazz Institute work with professional musicians.
-The majority of our faculty teach in the degree programs at UArts.
+Many of our faculty teach in the degree programs at UArts.
 Our expert instructors are seasoned educators and dedicated artists who enjoy the opportunity to share their expertise and collaborate with the next generation of musicians.